joseneto/fusionwebapp/README.md

 ```

-With FusionWebApp is possible have many separate environments, by default we have two environments, prod.properties dev.properties and you can choose between them in the file **spring-mvc-servlet.xml**:
+With FusionWebApp is possible have many separate environments, by default we have two environments, prod.properties dev.properties, you can choose between them in the file **spring-mvc-servlet.xml**:

 ```
 <bean id="propertyConfigurer" class="org.springframework.beans.factory.config.PropertyPlaceholderConfigurer">